Generating function for projected entangled-pair states: Preliminaries

 \subsection{PEPS as a variational ground state}

 For a 2D quantum many-body system, despite an exponentially large Hilbert space, the ground state of a gapped system obeys the so-called entanglement area law~\cite{Eisert2010, Anshu2022}.
-This guarantees the validity of the direct extension of MPS for 1D quantum systems to PEPS as a suitable numerical tool for studying the ground state of gapped 2D system.
-For 2D critical system, which could violate the entanglement area law, PEPS has also been shown to be a powerful tool and can capture the critical properties via a so-called finite entanglement scaling approach~\cite{Rader2018, Corboz2018, Vanhecke2022}.
+This guarantees the validity of the direct extension of MPS for 1D quantum systems to PEPS as a suitable numerical tool for studying ground states of gapped 2D systems.
+For 2D critical systems, which could violate the entanglement area law, PEPS have also been shown to be a powerful tool which can capture the critical properties via a so-called finite entanglement scaling approach~\cite{Rader2018, Corboz2018, Vanhecke2022}.

 On the square lattice, a PEPS is defined by a set of rank-5 tensors, with one tensor for each site.
-Using translation symmetry with a suitable unit cell of tensors, PEPS can be defined directly in the thermodynamic limit, giving rise to the so-called infinite PEPS (iPEPS) method.
-Taking an iPEPS with one-site unit cell as an example, the wave function is given by the following tensor network form:
+Using translation symmetry with a suitable unit cell of tensors, PEPS can be defined directly in the thermodynamic limit, giving rise to the so-called iPEPS method.
+Taking an iPEPS with a one-site unit cell as an example, the wave function is given by the following tensor network form:

-where thick black bonds stand for the virtual indices with dimension $D$.
-With larger $D$ more amount of entanglement can be carried, while typically the computational cost will also increase significantly.
-The red bond on each tensor represents the physical Hilbert space of each site, with the dimension denoted as $d$.
+where the black (red) bonds represent the virtual (physical) indices with bond dimension $D$ ($d$).
+The accuracy of approximating the ground state of a 2D quantum system with the PEPS ansatz can be controlled by the virtual bond dimension $D$.

-Although in practice the direct contraction of PEPS in the thermodynamic limit is not possible, various controlled approximate contraction schemes for PEPS have been developed, including the boundary MPS approach~\cite{Jordan2008, Fishman2018, Vanderstraeten2022}, the tensor renormalization group and its various generalizations~\cite{Levin2007, Xie2009, Xie2012}, and the coner transfer matrix renormalization group (CTMRG) method~\cite{Baxter1978, Nishino1996, Orus2009, Corboz2014}.
-In this work we will use the CTMRG method, where the basic idea is to approximate the surroundings of any site using a set of tensors with finite bond dimension, typically denoted as environment bond dimension $\chi$.
-To illustrate, we first trace out the physical index of $A$ and $\bar{A}$, where $\bar{A}$ represents the complex conjugate of tensor $A$, creating the norm of the PEPS wave function:
+Although in general exact contraction of PEPS in the thermodynamic limit is not possible, various controlled approximate contraction schemes for PEPS have been developed, including the boundary MPS approach~\cite{Jordan2008, Fishman2018, Vanderstraeten2022}, the tensor renormalization group and its various generalizations~\cite{Levin2007, Xie2009, Xie2012}, and the corner transfer matrix renormalization group (CTMRG) method~\cite{Baxter1978, Nishino1996, Orus2009, Corboz2014}.
+In this work we will use the CTMRG method, where the basic idea is to approximate the surroundings of every site using a set of tensors with finite bond dimension, typically denoted as the environment bond dimension $\chi$.
+As an illustration, we first trace out the physical index of $A$ and $\bar{A}$, where $\bar{A}$ represents the complex conjugate of tensor $A$, creating the norm of the PEPS wave function:

 where